 Students are expected to be aware of and follow parking rules/regulations/signage and special announcements, available on the JCUPD “Parking” website and notifications publicized through e-mail and Inside JCU communications.
 Click here for more information.

 The conduct expectations in the Community Standards Manual are fully applicable to off-campus behavior.
 The University reserves the right to investigate, review, and subsequently take University disciplinary action for the behavior of John Carroll students in off-campus settings when such behavior is believed to have an impact on the John Carroll community, is inconsistent with the conduct and character expectations for John Carroll Students, disrupts the living and learning environment, or affects the integrity of the University.
-The decision to take action in such cases will be determined by the Dean of Students or designee, who may investigate these allegations and make referrals to the Student Conduct System if they determine that there is sufficient information to support moving forward with conduct processes.
+The decision to take action in such cases will be determined by the Director of Community Standards and Student Wellbeing or designee, who may investigate these allegations and make referrals to the Student Conduct System if they determine that there is sufficient information to support moving forward with conduct processes.
 This provision is also applicable to students participating in service, studying abroad, participating in immersion trips, participating in student teaching or internships, participating in conferences or retreats, and/or visiting other college/university campuses.
 Students or organizations found responsible for violating these regulations will be subject to the same disciplinary actions imposed for violations that occur on campus.

 Be a Good Neighbor

 Students are reminded that they serve as representatives of John Carroll University and both positive and inappropriate behavior affect the University’s image and reputation.
 Students are encouraged to be involved in their community in positive ways, such as community service and local government.
 The University expects to have students act as both responsible and mature representatives of the institution.